LoyolaChicagoBooks/introcs-csharp/rst/gcdexamples.rst

 the second (15), and the first transformation just swapped the numbers, so the larger number was first.
 Thereafter the first number is always larger.

-In other words, Euclid's method is smart enough to work for 10 and 15 and 15 and 10.
-And it must.
-After all, the greatest common divisor of these two numbers is always 5 as the order doesn't matter.

 GCD "Brute Force" Method
 ------------------------